Old Adelaide Football Club

 The Adelaide Football Club, often referred to as the Old Adelaide Football Club, was an Australian rules football club based in Adelaide.
 Founded on 26 April 1860, it was the first football club formed in South Australia.

 From 1860 to 1872 the club played what appears to be a game a cross between association football and rugby using a round ball.
+Adelaide was the premier team in interclub competition in 1869 and 1871–72.

+At a meeting of the Adelaide Football Club held at Lloyd's Coffee Booms on Wednesday 7th April 1869, with about a dozen members present, the rules were considered and amended in several instances, the most material alteration being that in future the ball should be kicked over instead of under the crossbar of the goal.

-The club played interclub football in South Australia until 1872, when it had disputes with Kensington and Port Adelaide over the rules, but resumed interclub matches in 1875 under its former rules.
-Adelaide was the premier team in interclub competition in 1871–72.
+The club played interclub football in South Australia until 1873, when it had disputes with Kensington and Port Adelaide over standardizing the rules, but resumed interclub matches in 1875 under its former rules when they were revived by a number of other clubs.

-In 1876, the Adelaide Club rules were adopted by all the South Australian clubs at a meeting organised by Charles Kingston from the South Adelaide Football Club, and in 1877, the Adelaide club captain Richard Twopeny called an initial meeting which led to the formation of the South Australian Football Association (SAFA) and participated in the competition from 1877 to 1881.
+In 1876, the Adelaide Club rules were adopted by all the South Australian clubs at a meeting organised by Charles Kingston from the South Adelaide Football Club, and in 1877, the Adelaide club captain Richard Twopeny called an initial meeting which led to the formation of the South Australian Football Association (SAFA) and participated in the competition from 1877 to 1880.
 The club uniform was black and red scarlet striped jersey, hose, and cap, and white knickerbockers.